Influenza

 • Some people, such as young children, pregnant women, the elderly and people with certain health conditions, are at are at especially high risk of severe influenza illness.

 • Most people recover from influenza in 7 to 10 days, while others may have severe symptoms that can result in hospitalization or death.
-In Canada, between 2,000 and 8,000 people die from influenza every year.

 • Flu season generally runs from October to April.
 Due to the speed with which influenza viruses evolve, flu vaccines need to be continually updated to keep up with emerging strains of influenza viruses.